Blog to video AI for faster content creation | HeyGen

 How to use the blog to video AI generator

 HeyGen gives you a guided flow from blog to finished video in a few focused steps.
-You bring the content, and the system helps you package it for quick viewing.
+You bring the content, and the system helps you package it for fast viewing.

 Paste a blog URL, upload a PDF, or drop in the article text.
-HeyGen analyses the content, identifies key sections, and prepares a structured outline you can refine for engaging videos.
+HeyGen analyzes the content, identifies key sections, and prepares a structured outline you can refine into compelling videos.

-Use AI to summarise long paragraphs into short, conversational lines.
+Use AI to summarize long paragraphs into short, spoken-friendly lines.
 Edit the script to match your voice, adjust the length, and highlight the most important takeaways for your audience.

-Select a presenter or voice profile, choose layouts, and add supporting visuals.
+Select a presenter or voice profile, pick layouts, and add supporting visuals.
 Use screenshots, product images, or stock clips to make abstract ideas easier to understand.

-Generate the video, review the timing, then export in formats suited to your blog, social channels, or internal platforms.
-Reopen the project anytime to update the script or visuals when your content changes.
+Generate the video, review timing, then export in formats suited for your blog, social channels, or internal platforms.
+Reopen the project anytime to update the script or visuals whenever your content changes.

 HeyGen ingests your blog link or text, finds the key ideas, and proposes a script and scene structure.
 You refine the script, choose a presenter and visuals, then generate a video that follows the flow of your original article for a wider audience.